aidan-clyens/TerrainGenerator/MgeeGames/ProceduralTerrainGenerator/README.txt

 - Add OpenSimplex noise as well as Perlin noise for terrain generation
 - Add multiple layers of noise in Height Map Generator

+v1.2.1
+- Edited README
+- Do not allow chunk width of 0

 ## Author ##
 Aidan Clyens